beljul/user-centric-ad-id/README.md

 The network provides controls to the user via the portal my-advertising-services.com:
 * users can choose independently for each network participant whether or not to agree to user interest data collection and personalized advertising.
 If the user does not consent, the IFA is not shared with the participant,
 * users can withdraw their consent to specific websites or all of them on my-advertising-services.com,
-* users can sever the link between their IFA and their email address on my-advertising-services.com, severing the link between their identity and any user interest data that has been collected.
+* users can revoke their IFA at any moment.
+It will sever the link between their IFA and their email address on my-advertising-services.com, severing the link between their identity and any user interest data that has been collected.

 ## Benefits
 Users, first and foremost, are in control of their advertising experience: